microsoft/Dynamics365-Apps-Samples/customer-service/channel-integration-framework/TwilioSampleInteg_version2/README.md

 7. Set channel order to "0"
 8. Select the UCI apps and user roles for which this sample softphone should be enabled
 9. Save all changes
+10. Import TwilioSampleData.zip (included in this sample code) in your org to get Notification and Session templates used in this sample code.
-10. The softphone is now ready for testing
+11. The softphone is now ready for testing

 ## Important considerations
 ----------------------------